mCodingLLC/pyimgui/README.md

 # Project distribution

 This project has a working build pipeline on Appveyor and Travis.
-It builds succesfully for all major operating systems with different architectures:
+It builds successfully for all major operating systems with different architectures:

 * Windows (32bit & 64bit)
 * Linux (32bit & 64bit)